seishun/node-steam/lib/handlers/friends/README.md

 * SteamID of the user who kicked or banned

 Something happened in a chat you are in.
 For example, if the first argument equals `Steam.EChatMemberStateChange.Kicked`, then someone got kicked.

-### 'announcement'
-* SteamID of the group
-* headline

-Use the group's RSS feed to get the body of the announcement if you want it.